Approximate Post-Selective Inference for Regression with the Group LASSO: Introduction

-We structure the remaining paper in the following order.
-Section \ref{sec:relatedwork} situates the contributions of our methods in the post-selective literature and discusses related work.
-Section \ref{sec:select-corr-framework} presents a selection-informed posterior, the conceptual centerpiece of our Bayesian methods.
-In Section \ref{sec:methodology}, we obtain an exact mathematical value for a nontrivial likelihood adjustment factor in our selection-informed posterior to eliminate bias from the selection of promising groups; see Theorem \ref{thm1}.
-A generalized version of Laplace-type approximations yields us feasible analytic expressions for updating estimates from a surrogate version of the posterior in Theorem \ref{thm2}.
-We highlight in Section \ref{sec:generalizations} the generality of our methods in accommodating group-sparse models informed by different forms of grouped covariates.
-Section \ref{sec:large-sample-theory} establishes large-sample theory for our approximate Bayesian methods, summarized in Theorem \ref{thm3}.
-We demonstrate the efficiency and reliability of our methods in numerical experiments and a human neuroimaging application in Section \ref{sec:empirical-analysis}.
+We structure our paper as follows.
+We begin by situating the contributions of our method in the post-selective literature in Section \ref{sec:relatedwork}.
+In Section \ref{sec:select-corr-framework}, we present a selection-informed posterior that serves as the methodological centerpiece of our Bayesian framework.
+In Section \ref{sec:methodology}, we obtain an exact value for a likelihood adjustment factor in our selection-informed posterior to eliminate bias from the selection of groups.
+We then apply a generalized version of Laplace-type approximations to obtain feasible sampling updates from an approximate version of the posterior.
+In Section \ref{sec:generalizations}, we generalize our method to models informed by different forms of grouped covariates.
+We establish large-sample theory for our approximate Bayesian methods in Section \ref{sec:large-sample-theory}.
+We demonstrate the potential of our methods in numerical experiments and in a human neuroimaging application in Section \ref{sec:empirical-analysis}.
 Proofs for our technical results and further supporting information are included in the appendices.